-Humble, self taught beginnings where success was not only not guaranteed but at times not expected is where my roots lie.
-This section includes a history of many of the endeavors and projects I've created and worked on personally and professionally over the years and represent a life of paving my own way to success through a lot of hard work and perseverance.
+This section includes a history of many of the endeavors and projects I've created and worked on personally and professionally over the years.
+Collectively, they represent a life of figuring things out through a lot of hard work and perseverance.

 1999 - TEXTRIS